nnienaber2/conduct/user-agreement.md

 ### 2. [Era of Health](terminology.md#eraofhealth) organization
 [Era of Health](terminology.md#eraofhealth) [organization](terminology.md#organization)  is intended to host Content.
 You may include static images, links, and promotional text, but they must be related to the Organization you are hosting on [Era of Health](terminology.md#eraofhealth).

-You may not advertise in other Users Organization, such as by posting monetized or excessive bulk content in issues.

 ### 3. Spamming and Inappropriate Use of [Era of Health](terminology.md#eraofhealth)
 Advertising Content, like all Content, must not violate the law or these Terms of Use, for example through excessive bulk activity such as spamming.
 We reserve the right to remove any advertisements that, in our sole discretion, violate any [Era of Health](terminology.md#eraofhealth) terms or policies.